 A. Portable air conditioners draw warm air from the room through an intake vent.
 This air passes over evaporator coils containing a refrigerant, which absorbs the heat and cools the air.
 The refrigerant then moves to a compressor, pressurized, and heated further.
 The hot refrigerant releases heat in the condenser coils, cooling down and turning back into a liquid.
-The cooled air is recirculated into the room, while the hot air and moisture are vented outside through an exhaust vent, typically connected to a window.
+The cooled air is recirculated into the room, while the hot air and moisture are vented outside through an exhaust vent, typically connected to a window or ceiling.
 This process helps keep the room cool and comfortable.

 Q. Why do portable air conditioners need to be vented?

 A. Venting is crucial for portable air conditioners because it allows the unit to remove heat and moisture from the room effectively.
 Without proper venting, the hot air generated during the cooling process would accumulate and negate the cooling effect.
 Venting ensures the heat is expelled outside, maintaining a comfortable temperature indoors.
 Venting also helps remove excess moisture, preventing mold and mildew growth.
 Proper venting ensures efficient operation, optimal cooling performance, and a healthier indoor environment.

 Q. How many square feet does equipment cool?

 A. As a rule of thumb, 400 square feet per 12,000 Btu/h (12,000 Btu/h equals one ton of air conditioning).
 There are, however, other factors that will affect the total heat load.

 Q. What is a water tank used for?